jonahliss/Sports-Betting-Web-Scraper/README.md

-Comparing the betting lines and spreads on Draft Kings with the following:
+Alerts users in live-time when the spreads, odds, or betting lines on Draft Kings differs greatly with any of the following websites:
 1) www.ubet.ag
 2) www.sundaytilt.com
 3) www.action247.ag